nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     <img src="images/Ui.png" alt="Ui" width="400" height="300"/>

 5. Type the command in the command box and press Enter to execute it. e.g., typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:
     - `list` : Lists all companies.

-    - `add n/Google p/98765432 e/google@example.com a/John street, block 123, #01-01 cp/www.google-career-url.com r/Search engine giant t/Tech` : Adds a company named `Google` to the Address Book.
+    - `add n/Google p/98765432 e/google@example.com a/John street, block 123, #01-01 cp/www.google-career-url.com r/Search engine giant t/Tech` : Adds a company named `Google` to the address book.

     - `bookmark 1` : Bookmarks the 1st company shown in the current list.

     - `bmlist` : Shows a list of all the bookmarked companies in the address book.

     - `edit 2 p/91234567 e/grab@example.com` : Edits the phone number and email address of the 2nd company to be 91234567 and grab@example.com respectively.

     - `remark 3 r/Has good internship opportunities` : Edits the remark of the 3rd company to Has good internship opportunities.

     - `find Google` :  Finds companies whose name contain Google.

     - `delete 4` : Deletes the 4th company shown in the current list.

-    - `status 5 as/Applied` : Edits the application status of the 5th company at index 5 to `Applied`
+    - `status 5 as/Applied` : Edits the application status of the 5th company at index 5 to `Applied`.

     - `clear` : Deletes all companies.

     - `exit` : Exits the app.

 6. Refer to the [Features](#features) below for details of each command.

 7. Refer to the [Glossary](#Glossary) for any unfamiliar terms.

 ---